IndoNLP/nusa-catalogue/README.md

-# NusaCrowd
+# SEACrowd

-The first online catalogue for South East Asia NLP datasets.
+The first online catalogue for SEACrowd datasets.
 This catalogue contains X datasets with more than Y metadata annotations for each dataset.
 You can view the list of all datasets using the link of the website.

 ## Metadata